Glutaminase: Regulation

 ADP is the strongest adenine nucleotide activator of glutaminase.
 Studies have also suggested ADP lowered the K_{m} for glutamine and increased the V_{max}.
 They found that these effects were increased even more when ATP was present.

 The end product of the glutaminase reaction, glutamate, is a strong inhibitor of the reaction.
 Changes in glutamate dehydrogenase, which converts glutamate to 2-oxoglutarate and thereby decreases intramitochondrial glutamate levels, are thereby an important regulatory mechanism of glutaminase activity.

 Phosphate-activated mitochondrial glutaminase (GLS1) is suggested to be linked with elevated metabolism, decreased intracellular reactive oxygen species (ROS) levels, and overall decreased DNA oxidation in both normal and stressed cells.
 It is suggested that GLS2's control of ROS levels facilitates "the ability of p53 to protect cells from accumulation of genomic damage and allows cells to survive after mild and repairable genotoxic stress."

-Structure

-The structure of glutaminase has been determined using X-ray diffraction to a resolution of up to 1.73 Å. There are 2 chains containing 305 residues that make up the length of this dimeric protein.
-On each strand, 23% of the amino acid content, or 71 residues, are found in the 8 helices.
-Twenty-one percent, or 95 residues, make up the 23 beta sheet strands.

 Isozymes

 Humans express 4 isoforms of glutaminase.
 GLS encodes 2 types of kidney-type glutaminase with a high activity and low Km.
 GLS2 encodes 2 forms of liver-type glutaminase with a low activity and allosteric regulation.